Anthropology Overview

 Applied Anthropology attempts to address contemporary social concerns through the application of anthropological principles.
 Often, the applied anthropologist develops specifically designed reform programs focusing on matters such as the recognition of human rights, language revival, preservation of natural resources, or international business negotiations.
 Generally, the applied anthropologist works from within his or her own culture, albeit outside traditional academic settings.

 Anthropology students at PLU will be introduced to all four of the sub-disciplines, and have opportunities for more specialized involvement in cultural anthropology and archaeology.
-The goal of the major is as follows:
+The program goal is as follows:

 Special Department Offerings